Abrikozenvlaai

 1 tablespoon lemon juice (when using fresh fruit only)

 Dissolve the yeast in the warm milk, and let it proof while you measure out the rest of the ingredients.
-Add the flour to a mixing bowl, sprinkle the sugar on top and give it a stir.
-Now pour the milk with the yeast on top and start mixing.
-As the dough comes together, add in the egg and a bit later the salt.
-Add the soft butter and let the whole mixture come together while you need it into a soft dough.
+Add the flour to a mixing bowl, sprinkle the sugar and salt on top and give it a stir.
+Now pour in the milk with the yeast and start mixing.
+As the dough comes together, add in the egg and a bit later the soft butter and let the whole mixture come together while you need it into a soft dough.
 (You may need to add a tablespoon or two of milk in case the dough turns out to be a bit dry).

-Form the dough into a ball, put it in a bowl, cover and let it rise.
+Form the dough into a ball, put it in a bowl, cover and let it rise, about a quarter to half its original size.

 In the meantime, make the filling.
-In a bowl, sift the cornstarch in the sugar and toss the apricots in the mixture.
+In a bowl, mix the cornstarch with the sugar and toss the apricots in the mixture.
 Also add in the lemon juice if you use fresh fruit, to keep it from oxidizing.
 As you can tell from the picture, I forgot and some pieces turned a little brown.
 It doesn't affect the flavor, it just looks a little "off".

 Sprinkle the almonds around the rim of the vlaai right before serving.